 He is a composer, teacher and guitarist, he plays a duet with Enrique Bocaccio since 1979.
 40 years of experience together.
 At the same time, Juan has developed an extensive teaching career and has trained countless Argentine guitarists.

-Juan plays a Red Cedra/Rosewood 7th strings Classical Malarino 2012.
+Juan plays a Red Cedar/Rosewood 7th strings Malarino Classical 2012.

 Guillermo Martel.
 Buenos Aires, Argentina